washim/django-frontadmin/README.rst

 3. Include the polls URLconf in your project urls.py like this::

-    path('', include('adminlte.urls')),
+    path('', include('frontadmin.urls')),

-4. Run ``python manage.py migrate`` to create the adminlte models.
+4. Run ``python manage.py migrate`` to create the Frontadmin models.

-5. Start the development server and visit http://127.0.0.1:8000/ to create a adminlte (you'll need the Admin app enabled).
+5. Start the development server and visit http://127.0.0.1:8000/ to create a Frontadmin (you'll need the Admin app enabled).

-6. Visit http://127.0.0.1:8000/polls/ to participate in the poll.
+6. Visit http://127.0.0.1:8000/ to participate in the Frontadmin.